 The School Board believes that student dress and appearance should be respectful and not interfere with the learning environment.
+This replacement policy begins with the 2022-2023 school year.

 The School Board understands that schools may have special days/events where the principal allows restricted items to be worn (e.g. sunglasses on Beach Day).